dpazj/srad/README.md

 ## Overview

 `srad` aims to make it easy as possible to build reliable, fast, and resource efficient Sparkplug B Edge Nodes and Applications with minimal overhead.

+Features include:

+- **Data Type Support** - Support for Sparkplug data types including Array types, Property Sets and Templates
+  - Template Derive macros provide code generation for template implementations
+- **Compliance-focused APIs** - APIs designed to prevent non-conformance of the specification
+- **Async Node and Application development frameworks** - Ready-to-use frameworks built using `tokio`, providing out-the-box compatibility, scalable implementations, and support for Node/Application specific features
+- **MQTT Client Agnostic** - Flexible architecture providing the ability to choose the best MQTT implementation for your use case

 ## Getting Started